 How Does Stain Work With Wood

-Believe it or not wood stain is a type of paint.
-Wood stains contain pigments or dyes used as color in most stains.
+Believe it or not, wood stain is a type of paint.
+Wood stains contain pigments or dyes used as a color in most stains.
 The main contrast between the two is the solubility and size of the particles in the different types of stains.

-I bring this up due to the importance of how these are able to get into the wood and provide the stain your looking for.
-The ability of these particles to penetrate the pours of the wood depends on the size of the pours on the different species of wood.
+I bring this up due to the importance of how these are able to get into the wood and provide the stain you’re looking for.
+The ability of these particles to penetrate the pores of the wood depends on the size of the pores on the different species of wood.

 Different Types Of Wood Stain

-There are many types of wood stain which enhance the grains and color of different species of wood.
-The change and transformation of the color and appearance of wood is why we use wood stain.
+There are many types of wood stains that enhance the grains and color of different species of wood.
+The change and transformation of the color and appearance of the wood are why we use wood stain.